-There are many other diseases and disorders that can lead to cardiac arrest.
+Some other diseases and disorders can lead to cardiac arrest.
 Any health problem that cannot be cured or treated can have enough impact on the organs and other bodily functions that lead to the heart ultimately stopping.

 What to Do If Your Dog Goes Into Cardiac Arrest

 It will be very obvious if your dog experiences cardiac arrest.
 Your dog will lose consciousness and stop breathing.
 The gums may appear bluish or very pale.
 The pupils may be dilated.
 If anything like this happens to your dog, it's important to begin first-aid steps as soon as possible.

 If your dog is unconscious and not responding to attempts to rouse him, check for signs of breathing.
 Try to hear the heartbeat by placing your ear against the left side of the chest just behind the elbow.
 You may also be able to feel the heart in this location in some dogs.
 You can also try to feel a pulse by putting two fingers on the inside of a back leg (in the middle of the inner thigh near the belly).
-If you cannot detect a heartbeat or pulse, it is likely that the dog's heart has stopped, although, finding a heartbeat or pulse can be difficult in overweight dogs.
+If you cannot detect a heartbeat or pulse, the dog's heart has likely stopped, although, finding a heartbeat or pulse can be difficult in overweight dogs.

 Although CPR is best performed by trained professionals, there is no time to waste.
-If your dog is not breathing and has no heartbeat, you cannot really cause more harm by attempting CPR.
-You will need to breathe into your dog's mouth in between chest compressions.
+If your dog is not breathing and has no heartbeat, you cannot cause more harm by attempting CPR.
+You will need to breathe into your dog's nose in between chest compressions.
 It's a good idea to learn how to properly resuscitate your dog before a situation like this occurs.
-You may even wish to take a pet first aid class.
+You may even wish to take a pet first-aid class.

 It is important to get to a veterinarian as soon as possible while keeping yourself safe.
 Be sure you know where the closest open veterinary office is at all times.
 Familiarize yourself with the veterinary emergency clinics in your area in case something happens after hours.